ouspg/CloudAndNetworkSecurity/1. Network Security/misc/diagnostic_guide.md

 Virsh command is important to play with Virtual manager resources.
-Always use it with root privilages
+Always use it with root privilages.

+When deleting volumes, use correct path relevant to your volumes.

 ### LISTING RESOURCES ####